What is the Communications Act 2003?

 A look at the principle law governing telecoms in the UK, including its contentious Section 127

 The UK's answer to this is the Communications Act of 2003.
 The legislation has had wide-ranging effects on the media and telecommunications industries, but it can be dense and convoluted, making it difficult to understand.
-Read these explanatory notes to find out how the act can affect you.

 The United States was one of the first jurisdictions to recognise the need for new laws, introducing the Telecommunications Act of 1996.
 This marked the first time that telecoms laws had been designed to incorporate internet activity.
 Alongside this, the law also deregulated huge swathes of the media industry, sparking a trend of fewer corporations operating within the sector.